Appdynamics/ConfigMyApp-docs/docs/README.md

 2. Environment variables
 3. Configuration file config.json

+Note that mandatory parameters need to be provided in any (and not all) of the available ways configuration listed above in order for ConfigMyApp to be able to start.

 ## Runtime parameters

 To get all of the parameters available to pass in runtime, you can use the help command of the `start.sh` script: